hkirk/swtafp-slides/slides/01/01-intro.md

 <!-- .element: style="font-size: 26px" -->

 Approved if
-* Deadline expected
+* Deadline respected
-* Shows that you tried to solve the problem
+* Honest try at solving the problem